MartinHelmut/strex-lang/docs/language.md

 ### Example

-_StrexLang_ is a very small language without any functions.
-It contains of expressions and returns the last evaluated expression.
+_StrexLang_ is a very small language without functions.
+It contains expressions and returns the last evaluated.
 Here is an example how it works:

 ```strex
 // This is a comment